maksimantov/exercice-repo/README.md

 # exercice-repo
 Repo made for exercice
-Conclict is over /Chuck Norris/!
+Conflict is over /Chuck Norris/!
+This jokes are awfull